Trail Running in Alpes Maritimes, France

-He has chosen those trails based because of the amazing landscapes, variety, physical or technical challenge physique, training value (long ascent/descent, technical trail...), etc.
+He has chosen these trails because of the amazing landscapes, physical or technical challenge, training value (long ascent/descent, technical trail...), etc.

 Some of these trails are short and easy, others are much longer or more technical.
 Some are quite remote, not so well marked, far way from water spring and of phone reach.

 The distances have been measure with IGN 25 000e maps, Georando software